Welcome to Unleash Education

 What is Unleash Education?

-In January 2015, I got sick of my personal twitter feed getting crowded with teaching and teachers.
-While I am completely passionate about teachers and teaching and using twitter to gather ideas and concepts, I don’t need it every hour of every day, which is what was beginning to happen by including teachers on my personal twitter account.
-So I decided to split my personal online presence with my professional one.
-Obviously parts of it will cross over, but for the most part, I will be keeping them separate where possible.
+In January 2015, Al got sick of his personal twitter feed getting crowded with teaching and teachers.
+While he is completely passionate about teachers and teaching and using twitter to gather ideas, engage with others, and participate in a PLD network, he didn’t need it every hour of every day.
+So he decided to split his personal online presence with his professional one.

-Part of this was setting up Unleash Education; a blog where I could write about my teaching experiences, educational ideals, and commentary on the latest policies.
-I chose unleash as it sums up my thoughts around teaching – especially teaching through ICT.
+This was the birthplace of Unleash Education; a blog where Al could write about his teaching experiences, educational ideas, and commentary on the latest policies.

 I am passionate about the education system in New Zealand, but more importantly, the students that navigate their way through it each day.
 I particularly look to shape and guide boys by providing a solid role-model for them.